lmco/mcf/SECURITY.md

 open source version of MBEE.
 This might be as simple as a security mailing list.

 ## Security Related Configuration

+### Plugins and Integrations

+There are a few ways of writing applications that interact with MBEE.
+Client applications and service-based integrations interact with MBEE via its API and don't require much discussion here.
+However, understanding plugins is critical to maintaining the security posture of an MBEE instance.

+A plugin is a type of integration for MBEE that runs on the same server.
+In fact, it is part of the same running process.
+It is a module or collection of modules written in JavaScript as an Express application that is included by MBEE and used under namespaced routes.
+These plugins offer the ability to extend the functionality of MBEE.
+On one hand they allow for high-performance integrations with direct access to the underlying MBEE modules and database connections, on the other hand they extend MBEE functionality in along a monolithic architecture rather than a distributed microservice architecture that is created by API-based integrations.

+The most important thing to realize here is that a plugin, one-installed, is part of MBEE.
+It is part of the same running process, has access to the running configuration (which can include DB and/or LDAP credentials), and can execute code on the server with the same privileges as the MBEE application.

+This makes plugins critical to the running application's security posture.
+It is the responsibility of the MBEE administrator to fully vet and understand any plugins being installed on an MBEE instance.

 ### Ports